|

 The umpire is required to firmly discourage all of these time-wasting tactics and issue warnings where necessary.

-However, this "continuous play" rule has now been amended to allow for some authorised breaks in play.
+However, this "continuous play" regulation has now been amended to allow for some authorised breaks in play.

-During a game there is now an official table tennis rule dealing with two types of authorised breaks ...
+During a game there are two types of authorised breaks ...
 Towelling down and a Time-out.

-The towelling down rule means that you're now allowed a brief break for towelling down at the following designated times only ...
+This means that you're now allowed a brief break for towelling down at the following designated times only...

 The umpire must ensure that these breaks are as short as possible so that players don't use them to gain extra rest time or deliberately try to disturb the rhythm of their opponent.

-Before the towelling down rule was introduced, some players were towelling down after every point, particularly when their match was closely contested.
+Before the towelling down regulation was introduced, some players were towelling down after every point, particularly when their match was closely contested.

-Because this was being used as a blatant delaying tactic, this new official table tennis rule was introduced.
+Because this was being used as a blatant delaying tactic, this new regulation was introduced.

 Also, if you wear spectacles, the umpire may allow you additional short breaks between rallies so that you can clean your spectacles.